Rest Easy, Legend: After André Leon Talley’s Many Contributions To Vogue, This Is How The Publication Honors Him

 Shortly after the backlash, Vogue deleted the tweet and shared an article commemorating his legacy.

 Talley had been vocal about his disagreements with longtime friend, Vogue Global Content Director, and Condé Nast Global Content Adviser Anna Wintour.
-The late fashion change agent wrote a memoir in 2020, The Chiffon Trenches, calling her “Ruthless” and “not capable of human kindness.
-Talley admitted to many news outlets that their friendship had become strained in recent years after he loss his longtime gig interviewing stars on the Met Gala red carpet in 2018 to a YouTube personality and influencer.
+The late fashion change agent wrote a memoir in 2020 titled The Chiffon Trenches where he called Wintour “ruthless” and “not capable of human kindness.”
+Prior to his passing, Talley admitted to multiple news outlets that his friendship with Wintour had become strained in recent years, after 2018, when he lost his longtime gig interviewing stars on the Met Gala red carpet to a YouTube personality and influencer.

-Wintour released a statement honoring his impact on the fashion industry at large:
+Wintour released a statement honoring Talley’s impact on the fashion industry at large:

 “The loss of André is felt by so many of us today: the designers he enthusiastically cheered on every season, and who loved him for it; the generations he inspired to work in the industry, seeing a figure who broke boundaries while never forgetting where he started from; those who knew fashion, and Vogue, simply because of him,” Wintour shared on Vogue’s website Wednesday (Jan.
 19).
 “And, not forgetting, the colleagues over the years who were consistently buoyed along by every new discovery of André’s, which he would discuss loudly, and volubly.”